Home > News/Videos > Blog > How does air regulator work?

 Ensure the regulator is locked in place once the pressure is properly set.

-Tips for Maintaining a Pressure Regulator
+Tips For Maintaining An Air Pressure Regulator

 ◆ Regular Cleaning – Dirt and debris can accumulate inside the regulator and affect its performance.
 Clean it periodically.